cry-inc/dmarc-report-viewer/README.md

 ## Acknowledgements
 - https://github.com/bbustin/dmarc_aggregate_parser was used as foundation for the slightly modified DMARC report parser
 - https://github.com/chartjs/Chart.js is embedded as JavaScript library for generating nice charts
+- See also `Cargo.toml` for other Rust dependencies that make this application possible!